 - Camping: Camping is allowed on Santa Cruz Island, but only on The Garrapatero Beach with previous authorization.

 - Agrotourism: You can take tours to farms located in the highlands to see how agricultural activity is developed on the island.

 If you have already visited all the spots in Santa Cruz, you can take the following daily excursions to other islands:

 - Bahia Tour ($30): Loberia Islet and Los Perros Beach, Shark Channel, Punta Estrada, Love Channel.

 - Sombrero Chino Island ($265)

-Prices are per person and may vary depending on the local agency.
+* Prices are per person and may vary based on the local agency.

-There are international food restaurants whose prices are quite pricey (dishes over $10 per person or cocktails starting at $8), but there are also restaurants with typical food from Ecuador at more affordable prices (from $4-$5 per person).
+Restaurants serving international cuisine can be rather expensive (dishes over $10 per person or cocktails starting at $8), but there are also places serving ecuadorian fare at more reasonable costs (between $4 and $5 per person).

-Generally, most of the restaurants located near the Malecon in Puerto Ayora or along Charles Darwin Avenue are more expensive.
+Generally speaking, restaurants in Puerto Ayora that are close to the Malecon or on Charles Darwin Avenue are more expensive.